BlackJackTone/AllianceDB/README.md

 For the datasets, you can fetch them at [https://anonymous.4open.science/r/DatasetofASSMJoin-8089/](https://anonymous.4open.science/r/DatasetofASSMJoin-8089/).

-To run the code, please firstly determine the experiment directory and L3 cache size in `./run_all.sh` as well as the mapping of your cpu in `./cpu-mapping.txt`.
+To run the code, please firstly determine the experiment directory and L3 cache size in `./run_all.sh` as well as the mapping of your intel cpu in `./cpu-mapping.txt`.
 Note that the directory of dataset should match the experiment directory you set.

 With the code and datasets, you can reproduce all the experiment results in our article.
 It takes us weeks to run them on the i9-10900X, becuase quality measures need a number of repeat experiment.
 If you want a quick check with less precision, you can modify the scripts and resize the group size of the quality measure.
 It will only take a few days to produce an initial result.